-Available in every color and style, Modern porcelain tiles offer the beauty of natural flooring materials for a lower cost with minimum care.
+Available in every color and style, modern porcelain tiles offer the beauty of natural flooring materials for a lower cost and minimum care.

-If you are going to remodel your house or just a part of it that involves floors or walls, we would like to explain the basics about ceramic tiles to help you understand the product that you may want to use for your project.
-You are probably more curious about porcelain that you are ceramic.
-But we would like to start with ceramic tiles to provide a better understanding.
+If you’re going to remodel your house or just a part of it that involves tiles for floors or walls, we would like to explain the basics of ceramic tiles which will help you understand the product that you may want to use for your project.
+Based off of our experience with customers, you’re most likely more curious about porcelain than you are ceramic.
+But, we would like to start off with ceramic tiles to provide a better understanding.

 While almost everybody is somewhat familiar with the term ceramic and porcelain, many people don’t know the difference between the two.
-When it comes to choose floor or wall tiles, ceramic or porcelain becomes a confusing question.
-The simple answer is: Porcelain is the name for the ceramic with water absorption below %0.5. it’s great a choice for floors and walls.
-Whereas ceramic tiles are for wall only.
+When it comes to choosing floor or wall tiles, ceramic or porcelain becomes the confusing question.
+There is one simple answer: Porcelain is the name for the ceramic with water absorption below 0.5%.
+This is a great choice for floors and walls whereas, ceramic tiles are limited to just for wall.

-As a product, porcelain is categorized under ceramic products.
+As a product, porcelain, in its entirety, is categorized under ceramic products.

 The main ingredients of ceramic tiles are clay, sand, and water.
-First, clay and sand are ground into tiny particles and mixed with water and some other elements.
-The mixture goes under a hydraulic press where it gets its tile shape and becomes hard.
-Then, tiles move to a dryer prior to a priming process that is called engobing.
-Once engobing is done, our tile is ready for the inkjet printing where the desired colors and the designs are printed onto the tile.
-Printed tiles are covered with glaze and then fired.
+First, clay and sand are grounded into tiny particles and mixed with water and various other elements.
+The mixture goes under a hydraulic press where it gets its tile shape and hardens.
+Soon after, the tiles move to a dryer prior to a priming process, called engobing.
+Once engobing is done, our tile is ready for the inkjet printing, where the desired colors and the designs are printed onto the tile.
+Eventually, printed tiles are covered with glaze and then fired.

 What is glazed porcelain?

 The word glaze comes from the word glass.
-It’s a non-porous layer that contains liquified glass.
-It covers and fills the surface of the tile.
-The glaze can be glossy or not glossy.
+This is a non-porous layer that contains liquified glass and covers and fills the surface of the tile.
+The glaze can be either shiny or not matte.

 What is polished porcelain tile?